BBaysinger/bb-portfolio/docs/docker-build-hang-investigation-handoff.md

 4. Continue local app validation with non-Docker frontend build while Docker Desktop remains unstable.
 5. Treat CI Docker image builds as source of truth for containerized frontend validation until host runtime stability is restored.

-## Copy-Paste Brief for ChatGPT (Browser)
+## Reusable Support Brief

-Use this exact brief to ask for a second opinion or action plan:
+Use this brief when requesting a second opinion or a support action plan:

 ---